MartinBildhjerd/Lightbased-alarmsystem/README.md

 Introducing a thermal based alarmsystem, a project crafted for temperature monitoring and instant alarm activation.
 This system is designed to enhance safety by providing timely alerts in response to temperature irregularities within the monitored environment.

 Key Features:

 Smart Thermal Sensing:

 The alarmsystem employs a thermal sensor across its compact circuit board.
-These sensors exhibit unparalleled precision in detecting temperature fluctuations.

 Swift Alarm Response:

 When a temperature surge surpasses pre-defined limits, activating a seamless alarm system.
 This includes visual light flickering, informing about the heat increase.
 But, there is possibility of customizable alerts like audible alarms, visual indicators, or even notifications for immediate attention.

 Tailored Temperature Thresholds: